android10/android-trinity/README.md

 - [ ] Rename default packages to `io.android-trinity` or `io.android.trinity`.
 - [ ] ???
 - [ ] ???

+## How to Contribute

+Nothing is set in stone here and things can change and evolve based on the community work and requirements.
+So if you want to contribute, feel free to open an [issue](https://github.com/android10/android-trinity/issues) and label it properly: **Bug**, **Enhancement**, etc.. or send a [PR](https://github.com/android10/android-trinity/pulls).
+Please both with a good descriptions of the intention, in order to facilitate review

 ## License